 Sara Gordon, a junior at Virginia Tech, interned for The Equiery in the summer of 2016.
 Since then she has been immersing herself in the Maryland Thoroughbred industry.

-For a young person considering future careers, looking at the Thoroughbred industry, especially with the notion to become involved, can be intimidating.
+For a young person considering future careers, looking at the Thoroughbred industry, especially with the notion to become involved, can be intimidating, this can be helped by looking at the resume and cover letter assistance that is available out there though, check them out so you can tell your story and start your dream career in the Thoroughbred industry.
 But the reality is, the “sport of kings,” filled with historic equine bloodlines, families and traditions, stands with open arms ready for new blood, new ideas, and driven people to implement them.

 The Maryland Thoroughbred Career Program (MTCP) was created by Jordyn Egan and Cricket Goodall of the Maryland Horse Breeder’s Association.
 Inspired by the Godolphin Flying Start program (a two-year leadership and management training program in Ireland specializing in international Thoroughbred racing), they wanted to offer young adults the opportunity to get to know all aspects of the Maryland Thoroughbred industry.
 Although only one week, the MTPC was flexible in how it could be tailored to each individual selected depending on the students’ specific career interest.
 Throughout this program, no career idea or plan was too far-fetched.
 The outside world may just see the horses, jockeys, and trainers, but the industry is made up of so much more.
 But students didn’t need to know exactly what they wanted to do in the industry to be able to explore it.
 For me, I am pursuing a degree in multimedia journalism with a minor in equine science at Virginia Tech.
 An interesting combination, but one that would flow perfectly into my hopes of working in the publication/media/communication side of the industry.